Related Content

 And on the Nightjet new generation train sleeping pods are available to individual travellers.

-Plus a relatively new accommodation option on many routes, is the prospect of booking a couchette for private use by a group of travellers, that's smaller than the number of berths in the compartment.
+Plus a relatively new accommodation option on many routes, is the prospect of purchasing an entire couchette compartment for private use, which can then be used by the travellers included on the booking - This is now an option on Nightjet trains.

 3: Introducing couchettes